• Skip to primary navigation

 red lentils, red onion, brown spices, white salt, and rice in white bowls

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 Red lentils are super easy to cook with.
 They will need to be rinsed and soaked prior to cooking.
-They are high in protein and fiber, making them a nutritious addition to your diet.

 Medium-grain rice or short-grain rice can be used, which are ideal for absorbing the flavors of the lentils and spices in this dish.